warezpeddler/SharpMole/README.md

 # SharpMole: Deep Dive into Windows File Systems and Shares

-**SharpMole** is a dirctory and share permission auditing tool designed to identify exposed secrets and interesting files.
+**SharpMole** is a directory and share permissions auditing tool designed to identify exposed secrets and interesting files.
 It provides insights into file permissions, helping both defensive and offensive security professionals in their operations.
 The tool is intended to be run locally on a target file system, from an authenticated perspective.

 ## Requirements